 High profile place-making and regeneration project in the centre of Derby

-We will carry out the project in a number of phases, over 15-20 years.
-Over this period, the project will provide about 800 new homes, 35,000 square feet of commercial retail space and new public realm.
+We are carrying out the project in a number of phases, over 15-20 years.
+During this period, the project will provide about 800 new homes, 35,000 square feet of commercial retail space and new public realm.

 Other future features of the regeneration include:

 - A new primary school

 - A new pedestrian link to Bass’s Recreation Ground.